UnearthedArcana/B_Spells/README.md

 ***Notes***:
 **General**: Set to Opposition School: Invocation unless IWDEE style spells is installed (where it will be Necromancer as in IWDEE)

-**Mindsight** (New)
-(Divination)

-Level: 4
-Range: 0
-Duration: 1 hour
-Casting Time: 1
-Area of Effect: the caster
-Saving Throw: None

-When this spell is cast, the caster is able to "see" and "hear" everything in <PRO_HISHER> immediate area, as though the environmental conditions are ideal for sight and sound, and <PRO_HESHE> can effectively "see" twice as far as before.  <PRO_HESHE> needs no sensory organs for this detection, and, as such, effects that blind or deafen are effectively dispelled.
-Additionally, <PRO_HESHE> need not fear such effects as long as this spell is in place.

-<PRO_HESHE> effectively gains infravision while this spell is in effect, and <PRO_HISHER> preternatural awareness of <PRO_HISHER> surroundings grants a -2 bonus to <PRO_HISHER> armor class.

-This spell does not grant any special benefits against illusions.

 **Shadow Monsters** (IWDEE)
 (Illusion/Phantasm)

 Level: 4
 Range: Visual range of the caster
 Duration: 1 round/level
 Casting Time: 4
 Area of Effect: Special
 Saving Throw: None

 This spell shapes material from the Demiplane of Shadow into illusionary monsters.
 Up to six shadowy creatures can be summoned at once, but their total Hit Dice will normally not exceed the spellcaster's level.